The Promise That Actually Showed Up — Modern Paraphrase | fresh.bible

 She added:

 There's something here that's easy to miss.
-The same word — laughter — that once came from doubt has been completely transformed. laughed AT the promise.
+The same word — laughter — that once came from doubt has been completely transformed.
+Sarah laughed AT the promise.
 Now she's laughing BECAUSE of it.
 Same woman.
 Same word.
 Completely different meaning.
-God didn't just fulfill his promise.
+God didn't just fulfill his .
 He redeemed her doubt and turned it into her son's actual name.
 Every time she called her boy, she was reminded: the thing you thought was impossible?
 You're holding it.

-Then God spoke to :
+Then God spoke to Abraham:

 "Don't be distressed about the boy or about your slave woman.
-Listen to what tells you, because it's through that your offspring will be traced.
+Listen to what Sarah tells you, because it's through Isaac that your offspring will be traced.
 But the son of the slave woman — I will make him into a nation too, because he is your offspring."

 Here's what makes this complicated: God didn't pretend it wasn't painful.
-He acknowledged grief.
+He acknowledged Abraham's grief.
 But he also made a Promise about Ishmael — right there, in the middle of the hardest conversation.
 Two sons.
 Two paths.
 Two nations.
 And God had a plan for both.

 This next section is one of the most gut-wrenching scenes in the entire Bible.
 Read it slowly.